anna880426-spec/casino-persona-simulator/README.md

 ##  About

 Built by a MDSI student at UTS as a learning side project.
-Inspired by how companies use AI to simulate customer reactions — applied to human decision-making under pressure.
+Inspired by how companies use AI to simulate customer reactions — applied to human decision-making.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/albee-tsai) .

 *Still learning, still building — feedback always welcome!* 🙏